 * “Buck up, son.
 It could be worse.
 Be cheerful, like me!“.

-* It’s funny Pinocchio’s nose growing is considered a signature part of this story, when it really only occurs once.
+* It’s funny how Pinocchio’s nose growing is considered a signature part of this story, when it really only happens once and is never mentioned again.

 * “Goodbye Mr. Stromboli!”
 Pinocchio, no!